advance100/doc_webpack/webpack-for-browserify-users.md

 # Why should I prefer webpack over browserify?

-* can automatically split you code into multiple chunks, which are loaded on demand
+* can automatically split your code into multiple chunks, which are loaded on demand
 * takes care of other resources too (i. e. css, images, fonts)
 * rich configuration (i. e. for custom module directory)
 * can use AMD modules natively
-* generate smaller files (It replaces all require strings with ids)
+* generates smaller files (It replaces all require strings with ids)
 * minimizing and hashing integrated, plugins for gzipping and localization
-* has a rich plugin system, that let you extend the compiler
+* has a rich plugin system, that lets you extend the compiler
 * Hot Code Replacement

 # Usage

-Like browserify webpack analyze all the node-style `require()` calls in your app and build a bundle that you can serve up to the browser using a `<script>` tag.
+Like browserify, webpack analyzes all the node-style `require()` calls in your app and builds a bundle that you can serve up to the browser using a `<script>` tag.

 Instead of doing